MewsSystems/gitbook-channel-manager-api/channel-manager-operations/inventory.md

 #### Closed to Stay and Closed to Arrival

-Both restriction states are in effect, which is equivalent to Closed to stay.
+Both states should be applied.

 ```javascript
 {